 Abstract Classes in OOP in PHP

-Suppose you have a class User
+Suppose you have a class User, and

-classes Employee
+classes Employee and Student

 inherit from it.